Climbing hold

-A climbing hold is a shaped grip that is usually attached to a climbing wall so climbers can grab or step on it.
-On most walls, climbing holds are arranged in paths, called routes, by specially trained route setters.
+A climbing hold is a shaped grip that is usually attached to a climbing wall so that climbers can grab or step on it.
+On most walls, climbing holds are arranged in paths called routes, by specially trained route setters.
 Climbing holds come in a large array of sizes and shapes to provide different levels of challenge to a climber.
-Climbing holds are either bolted to a wall via hex-head bolts and existing t-nuts or they are screwed on with several small screws.
+Holds are either bolted to a wall via hex-head bolts and existing t-nuts or they are screwed on with several small screws.
 In extreme cases, concrete anchors may be used (if putting holds on the underside of a bridge, for example).

 Early materials

 Rock

-Early climbing holds were made from real rocks that were cast into concrete blocks; later they were rocks with holes drilled in them so they could be attached to a wall.
+In the early stages, climbing holds were crafted by casting real rocks into concrete blocks; later, they evolved into rocks with holes drilled into them, allowing attachment to a wall.
 While the feel of these holds is realistic, rock holds are heavy and can polish with heavy use.
 Rock holds are also difficult to manufacture.